 Take an afternoon stroll through Houston’s museum district where you’ll find the Houston Museum of Fine Arts, Houston Museum of Natural Science and the Houston Zoo among other attractions.
 In the evening, attend a live performance at the Miller Outdoor Theatre in Hermann Park- just across the street!

 Houston is one of the few U.S. cities that offers world-class, year-round resident companies in all of the major performing arts—symphony (Houston Symphony Orchestra), opera (Houston Grand Opera), drama (The Alley Theatre) and ballet (Houston Ballet).

 Houston offers a myriad of dining options to please even the pickiest of eaters.
 Authentic TexMex, traditional Texas barbeque, and Creole inspired cuisine are just a few of the possibilities.

-Houston is the Culture & Culinary Capital of Texas with more than 7,500 restaurants and eating establishments covering over 60 cuisines.
-Home to award-winning chefs like Chris Shepherd and Bryan Caswell, you’ll savor Houston’s world-class restaurant scene.
+Houston is the Culture & Culinary Capital of Texas with more than 10,000 restaurants and eating establishments covering over 60 cuisines.
+Home to award-winning chefs like Chris Shepherd and Hugo Ortega, you'll savor Houston's world-class restaurant scene.

 Houston is a major league sports town!
-Wind down by watching the Astros hit a home run at beautiful Minute Maid Park or catch some gridiron action with the Texans at Reliant Stadium.
-BBVA Compass Stadium, home of the Dynamos, hosts numerous soccer matches throughout the year.
-Prefer basketball?
-Courtside seats at Toyota Center to the Houston Rockets are a must.
+Wind down by watching the Astros hit a home run at beautiful Minute Maid Park or catch some gridiron action with the Texans at NRG Stadium.

 If you want to experience the original extreme sport, make sure to check out Houston Livestock Show and Rodeo each spring, it’s the largest in the world!